mrac/ui-components-css/CSS-API.md

 - look CSS default properties
 - external-layout CSS default properties

+also whenever `HTML` template has been MODIFIED causing implicit changes in look-CSS default properties (for example: just switching from `a` tag to `button` tag without any `CSS` adjustments will change `color` property value for that element from `inherit` to `black`).

 ### Minor version

 MINOR version should be considered, whenever any of the following `CSS` part has been ADDED: